KarlWu99/COMP6250-Tutorial-08-Group-1-toolkits/Game rule.md

 - Preparation.
   - Each player needs a game board and a pen.
+  - Resource cards are required, they can be just some paper with the resource type written on them.
   - Each player needs to list 3 social technical questions about the project for each category, God needs to check and remove duplicate questions and put them in the question pool by the category.
+  - Question cards with questions, they can be just some paper with the question written on them.

 - Resources
   - A little bit different from Catan Dice - Island 1, there is no Gold.
 There is five different types of resources: Ore, Grain, Wool, Timber, and Bricks.
 Each structure has a build cost, which is the resources a player must have available to build it.
 For example, building a Road consumes 1 Brick and 1 Timber.
 The build costs are summarised at the top of the score card.